bustr003/SEISMessageBuilder/README.md

 # TO DO

 # DONE
+11/26/2022
+- Add APE and DHH to staff roles
+- Make staff roles a combo box (not just dropdown)
-[11/26/2022] Add instructions for duplicate records [11/26/2022] Add the feature that removes all children, instead of needing to press x [11/26/2022] Add APE and DHH to staff roles [11/26/2022] Make staff roles a combo box (not just dropdown)
+- Add the feature that removes all children, instead of needing to press x
+- Add instructions for duplicate records